xabajian/AP_Solar/README.md

 ## Misc

-`R_maps_2023`: Creates all figures in the paper.
+`R_maps_2023.R`: Creates all maps in the paper.
 Takes arguments of .csv outputs from the “_Data_postAER” folder.